-Learn ng Outcomes Relevant modules C5.1 Apply appropriate techniques for controlling and monitoring resources relevant for construction projects to practical scenarios.
-QSP5DEC C5.2 Use the main methods of enquiry to evaluate the appropriateness of different approaches to solving a range of problems arising in a professional environment.
-QSP5CPR QSP5DEC QSP5MQC ECO5BEC CON5TE3
+Learning Outcomes Relevant modules C5.1 Develop and examine programmes of works for construction projects.
+SMA5CSM C5.2 Use the main methods of enquiry to evaluate the appropriateness of different approaches to solving a range of problems arising in a professional environment.
+CON5TE3 QSP5CPR SMA5CSM C5.3 Recognise the limits of knowledge and how this influences analysis and interpretations based on that knowledge.
+CON5TE3 TEC5STR